Skip to content

 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, numerous accidental explosions were reported in Mozambique.
+Since the Small Arms Survey began collecting data in 1979, numerous accidental explosions have been reported in Mozambique.

 Year Location Owner/manager Deaths Injuries